-The annual Centre Stage Gala hosted by the Canadian Opera Company is the organization’s principal fundraising event of the season.
+The annual Centre Stage Gala hosted by the Canadian Opera Company is the organization’s principal fundraising event.
 Produced by Burstyn Inc, it was held at the Four Seasons Centre for Performing Arts and brought together Canada’s culture enthusiasts for the COC Ensemble Studio Competition, followed by an exclusive black-tie dining experience on stage.

 For the cocktail “land” portion of the evening, the soaring Isadore and Rosalie Sharp City Room at the Four Seasons Centre was transformed with a lush walkway of greenery and trees that echoed Rusalka’s enchanted forest.